brootaylor/brootaylor-v3/src/_content/pages/me.md

 # Populates the opening / `lead` text on a page
 lead:
   - This page is <em>kinda</em> like a mini autobiography &mdash; a starter for ten.
 Somewhere to put down some markers while I try figure out where else to go with it.
   - While it's a nice reference for me to look back on, this is also for my kids.
-If this website is still around that is&hellip;!
+If this website is still around in the future that is&hellip;!
   - I plan to add bits and bobs whenever I think of something that's possibly a worthwhile reminder of my life so far.

 bodyClass: "me"